Brassylic acid

 Brassylic acid is an organic compound with chemical formula (CH2)11(CO2H)2.
 A white solid, it is the C13-dicarboxylic acid.
 It is prepared by oxidation of erucic acid, which is abundant in some seed oils.
 Pelargonic acid is the coproduct.
-In the industrial setting, brassylic acid is used to produce specialty nylons, e.g. nylon 1313.
+In the industrial setting, brassylic acid is used to produce specialty nylons, such as nylon 1313, as well as polymers, biodegradable solvents, lubricants, perfumes and plastics.

+Brassylic acid was first created in the nineteenth century through the oxidative ozonolysis of Erucic acid.
+It can yield 2 kinds of salts as it has 2 carboxylic acid groups attached.
+It occurs as a white powder, or as flakes.